dimbots/OmPipes/OmP_1/README.md

-# ChIP-seq, ATAC-seq, RNA-seq, and Differential Expression Analysis Pipelines
+# ChIP-seq, ATAC-seq, and RNA-seq Analysis Pipelines

 ## Description
 This comprehensive suite of bioinformatics pipelines is designed for the end-to-end analysis of ChIP-seq, ATAC-seq, and RNA-seq data.
 It streamlines the entire workflow, from quality control and read preprocessing to alignment, peak calling, visualization, quantification, and differential expression analysis.
 The pipelines leverage state-of-the-art tools such as FastQC, Trimmomatic, HISAT2, MACS2, deepTools, featureCounts, and MetaSeqR2 to provide a robust and efficient analysis framework.